-Should you upgrade your headphones for PlayStation VR?
+Best Headphones for PlayStation VR in 2022

-The full immersion experience, where your physical world is replaced by the virtual one, has a lot to do with hearing things from all around you.
+The full immersion experience, where your physical world is replaced by the virtual one, has a lot to do with hearing sounds from all around you.
 Being able to hear from any direction is a big deal for you to know when to turn your head.
 If you can hear the real world too, it will just take away from the experience.
 The higher quality the headphones, the better the immersion is in the VR World.
-If you're looking for headphones to upgrade the PSVR experience we've found the perfect ones for you!
+If you're looking for headphones to upgrade the PSVR experience, we've found the perfect options for you to consider.

 PlayStation Gold Wireless

 These headphones support 7.1 surround sound, so you'll never miss a thing.
 They also have an internal noise-canceling microphone to make sure your friends can always clearly hear what you're saying when you play together.
-If you prefer a wired setup, these headphones rock a 3.5mm headphone jack, which means you do have the ability to plug them in physically.
+If you prefer a wired setup, these headphones rock a 3.5mm headphone jack, so you can plug them in physically.

 COWIN E7 Wireless Headphones